 In June 2020, Israeli NGO Yesh Din asked Michael Sfard, a noted Jewish-Israeli human rights attorney, to review conditions in Israel’s occupied territories.
 His 58-page report bore the title The Occupation of the West Bank and the Crime of Apartheid: Legal Opinion.
 Seven months later, the pre-eminent Israeli human rights organization B’Tselem issued a report with even broader scope titled A regime of Jewish supremacy from the Jordan River to the Mediterranean Sea: This is apartheid.

 Today, slightly more than half the people that Israel governs are non-Jews living without equal rights.
-Within Israel’s internationally-recognized borders, non-Jews who are citizens of Israel (20%) suffer discrimination under a Jim Crow system.
+Within Israel’s internationally-recognized borders, 20% of its citizens are non-Jews who suffer discrimination under a Jim Crow system.
 Those living in Occupied Territory live under military law or under blockade in the Gaza Strip.
 Israel defines itself not as a state for all its people, but as a Jewish state—first by declaring and documenting Jewish Supremacy in its Nation-State Law and reinforcing it by refusing to adopt a constitution that establishes true democracy and a protective bill of rights.
 Propped and profiting from unconditional American support, Israel has neither the need nor the will to reform from within.
 America must intervene.